A penalty barrier framework for nonconvex constrained optimization: Subproblems generation

 \section{Subproblems generation}

 In this section we operate a two-step modification of problem \eqref{eq:P}, whose conceptual roadmap is as follows.
-We begin with a soft-constrained reformulation in which violation of the inequality \(\c(\x)\leq\zeros\) is penalized with an \(L^1\)-norm in the cost function; the use of a slack variable \(\s\in\R^m\) simplifies this formulation by promoting separability.
-Next, a barrier term is added to enforce strict satisfaction of the constraints in the \(L^1\)-penalized reformulation.
-The minimization with respect to the slack variable \(\s\) in the resulting problem can be carried out explicitly, and gives rise to a new problem in which the constraint \(\c(\x)\leq\zeros\) is softened with a smooth penalty.
-Increasing the \(L^1\)-penalty and decreasing the barrier coefficients results in a homotopic transition between smooth reformulations and the original nonsmooth problem.
+We begin with a relaxed reformulation \eqref{eq:Pa} in which violation of the constraints \(\c(\x)\leq\zeros\) and \(\ceq(\x)=\zeros\) is penalized with an \(L^1\)-norm in the cost function.
+An equivalent reformulation \eqref{eq:Qa} with slack variables \(\s\in\R^m\) and \(\sseq\in\R^\meq\) simplifies this formulation by promoting separability.
+Next, a new problem \eqref{eq:Qam} is created by adding a barrier term to enforce strict satisfaction of the inequality constraints in the \(L^1\)-penalized reformulation \eqref{eq:Qa}.
+The pointwise minimization with respect to the slack variables \(\s\) and \(\sseq\) can be carried out explicitly, with negligible computational overhead, resulting in a new problem \eqref{eq:Pam} in which the original constraints \(\c(\x)\leq\zeros\) and \(\ceq(\x)=\zeros\) are softened with a smooth penalty.
+Increasing the \(L^1\)-penalty and decreasing the barrier coefficients gives rise to a homotopic transition between smooth reformulations \eqref{eq:Pam} and the original nonsmooth problem \eqref{eq:P}.

+Compared to envelope-type smoothings such as in \cite{stella2017forward} that preserve one-to-one correspondence of minimizers for any parameter, the smoothened subproblems here are equivalent to the original \eqref{eq:P} only in the limit.
+In this sense, our method is more closely related to the approach in \cite{simoes2021lasry}, but without the practical restrictions.
+Unlike the latter, which is tailored to problems where nonsmooth terms admit an easily computable `double envelope', our technique applies more broadly with minimal limitations.

+We adopt the convention of using the label `P' in problems \eqref{eq:Pa} and \eqref{eq:Pam} that share the minimization variable \(\x\) with that in the original problem \eqref{eq:P}.
+Label `Q' is instead used in problems \eqref{eq:Qa} and \eqref{eq:Qam} which come with additional slack variables \(\s\) and \(\sseq\).
+Each `P-problem' amounts to the corresponding `Q-problem' after marginal minimization with respect to the slack variables.